Paternity

 It can also be established after the child is born if the parents marry.
 This is done by filing the Affirmation of Common Child(ren) Born in Florida form (DH-743A) or by providing a written statement under oath when applying for a marriage license.
 Once this form is completed, the father’s name can be added to the child’s birth certificate.

 A judge may also establish paternity via a court order.
-In this circumstance, a civil action is filed and the courts determine whether or not a man is the father of the child in question.
+In this circumstance, a civil action is filed through a paternity attorney and the courts determine whether or not a man is the father of the child in question.
 This man will be known as the “alleged father” until the identity of the father is established.

 Other Ways to Prove Paternity Besides DNA Tests